Sharing a kiss is no doubt the simplest way to engage with your partner and express that giddy feeling of butterflies they give you.

 So if they had to sign a document, they would write “X” as a substitute for their signature, and then kiss the document as a symbol of honesty.

-The world record for the longest kiss.
+The world record longest kiss lasted over 58 hours.

 There is a Guinness World Record for the longest-lasting kiss, and it’s insanely high!